BFavier/immobilier-france/README.md

-This repository is the open source of the "immobilier france dataset", hosted at [this adress](https://www.kaggle.com/datasets/benoitfavier/immobilier-france).
+This repository is the open source of the "immobilier france" dataset, hosted at [this adress](https://www.kaggle.com/datasets/benoitfavier/immobilier-france).

 # DVFplus